 |4: Maintain Active Partnerships for Pre-K through 20 and lifelong learning|

 Target #1: By 2020, growth to equal the national average of Alaska high school graduates continuing on to postsecondary education within a year of graduation.

-The Alaska Commission on Postsecondary Education's (ACPE) mission is to provide Alaska's students, parents, and teachers/mentors with the information and financial aid resources necessary to access, and successfully complete higher education.
-ACPE mission-related services include 1) outreach to increase public awareness of the importance of postsecondary education and training and the critical steps leading to success; 2) statewide programs that incentivize students to aspire to education beyond high school that leads to a well-paying career in the Alaska workforce; 3) financial aid programs for Alaska students pursuing higher education; and 4) building Alaska's capacity to report on the state’s return on investment of public funding for education/workforce training programs and services.
+The Alaska Commission on Postsecondary Education's (ACPE) mission is to provide Alaska's students, parents, and teachers/mentors with the information and financial aid resources necessary to access and successfully complete higher education.
+ACPE mission-related services include 1) outreach to increase public awareness of the importance of postsecondary education and training and the critical steps leading to success; 2) statewide programs that incentivize students to aspire to education beyond high school that leads to an economically successful career in the Alaska workforce; 3) financial aid programs for Alaska students pursuing higher education; and 4) building Alaska's capacity to report on the state’s return on investment of public funding for education/workforce training programs and services.

 The desired end results from these strategies are more than an increase in the numbers; they are development of a trained, competitive Alaska citizenry who are well-prepared to meet the state’s workforce demands of the future and leverage a strong economy through attracting business and industry investment in our state.